arbor-sim/arbor/doc/py_profiler.rst

 Metering Output
 ------------------

-The class::`meter_report` will generate a summary of the performance meter results, which can be printed using ``print``.
+At any point a summary of the timing regions can be obtained by the :class:`meter_report`.

+.. class:: meter_report

+    .. function:: meter_report(meter_manager, context)

+    Summarises the performance meter results, used to print a report to screen or file.
+    If a distributed context is used, the report will contain a summary of results from all MPI ranks.

 Take the example output from above:

 .. container:: example-code